fatmasevinck/enetLTS/README.md

  lambdaw: 0.02225821
 ```

-Similarly, in binary case, the main function `enetLTS()` provides user supplied option for alpha sequence for the elastic net penalty.
-If not provided a sequence, default is 41 equally spaced values between 0 and 1.
-For the tuning parameter $\lambda$, user supplied sequence is available.
-If not provided a sequence, default is chosen with steps of size -0.025 lambda00 with $0\le\lambda\le$lambda00 for binary regression. lambda0 is determined based on the Pearson correlation between y and the jth predictor variable x_j on winsorized data for linear regression.
-In lambda00 for logistic regression, the Pearson correlation is replaced by a robustified point-biserial correlation, see ([Kurnaz et al., 2018](https://www.sciencedirect.com/science/article/pii/S0169743917301247)).
+The main function `enetLTS()` provides similar options for the values of the elastic net penalty.
+For the tuning parameter $\lambda$, a user supplied sequence option is available.
+If this is not provided, the default is chosen with steps of size -0.025 lambda00 with $0\le\lambda\le$lambda00, where lambda00 is determined based on the robustified point-biserial correlation, see ([Kurnaz et al., 2018](https://www.sciencedirect.com/science/article/pii/S0169743917301247)).

-The evaluation criterion results belong to the candidates of tuning parameters is avaliable in a heatmap if the arguman `crit.plot` is assigned to `"TRUE"` (which is omitted here).
-To determine updated parameter $\lambda$ (`lambdaw`) for reweighting step, we have considered 5-fold cross-validation based on the `cv.glmnet()` function from `glmnet` package for current `family` option.
+The evaluation criterion results for to the candidates of tuning parameters is avaliable in a heatmap if the argument `crit.plot` is assigned to `"TRUE"` (which is omitted here).
+To determine the updated parameter $\lambda$ (`lambdaw`) for the reweighting step, 5-fold cross-validation based on the `cv.glmnet()` function is used from the `glmnet` package for the current `family` option.

-As in `family="gaussian"`, the combination of the optimal tuning parameters is defined by 5-fold cross-validation based on certain grids for $\alpha$ and $\lambda$ for `family="binomial"`.
-In order to show evaluation criterion for 5-fold cross-validation via heatmap, the arguman `crit.plot` should be assigned to `"TRUE"`.
-To determine updated parameter $\lambda$ (`lambdaw`) for reweighting step, we have considered 5-fold cross-validation based on the `cv.glmnet()` function from `glmnet` package for current `family` option.
 Similarly, `plotCoef.enetLTS()` visualizes the coefficients.
 The other plot functions are re-organized for binary regression.
-In `plotResid.enetLTS()`, residuals are turned into the deviances and this plot function produces two plots which are deviances vs index and deviances vs fitted values (link function). `plotDiagnostic.enetLTS()` shows the response variable vs fitted values (link function).
-Some of these plots are demonstrated in Figure \ref{fig:ResidDiagbinom}.
+In `plotResid.enetLTS()`, residuals are turned into the deviances, and this plot function produces two plots which are deviances vs index, and deviances vs fitted values (link function). `plotDiagnostic.enetLTS()` shows the response variable vs fitted values (link function).
+Some of these plots are presented in Figure \ref{fig:ResidDiagbinom}.

 ![Residuals and Diagnostics](paper/JOSSbinomResidDiagNCI60.png)

 # Example: Robust and Sparse Multinomial Regression (`family="multinomial"`)